Special offer.

 • Day trip to Skye, Lewis or Harris from Ulapool’s ferry port.

-• Two sustainable timber cabins in a forest
+• A pair of sustainable timber cabins in a forest, side by side

-• Cabin 2: 1 kingsize bedroom (can be twinned) with ensuite shower bathroom
+• Red Squirrel: 1 kingsize bedroom (can be twinned) with ensuite shower bathroom

 • Underfloor heating throughout